In this chapter, you will learn everything you need to know about HTML elements, their structure, and how they build web pages.

 2. Inline Elements

 Inline elements are used within block-level elements to style or define smaller parts of content.
-They do not start on a new line and only take up as much width as necessary.
+They stay on the same line and only take up as much width as necessary.

 Inline Element Examples